King's Bench Prison: Literary connections

-In Charles Dickens' David Copperfield Mr Micawber is imprisoned for debt in the King's Bench Prison.
-Madeline Bray and her father lived within the Rules of the King's Bench in Nicholas Nickleby, while the prison is also discussed by Mr. Rugg and Arthur Clennam in Little Dorrit.
+In Charles Dickens' David Copperfield, Wilkins Micawber is imprisoned for debt in the King's Bench Prison.
+In Nicholas Nickleby, Madeline Bray and her father live within the Rules of the King's Bench.
+In Little Dorrit, the prison is discussed by Mr. Rugg and Arthur Clennam.
 In Herman Melville's Billy Budd, Sailor, King's Bench is referred to when Melville describes John Claggart as being possibly arraigned at King's Bench.
+Walter Besant's 1899 novel The Orange Girl begins with its protagonist, William Halliday, a musician disinherited by his wealthy family, in the Rules of King's Bench Prison in London.